Unnati-2061/CapgeminiTraining_Assignments-/README.md

-## Capgemini Training
+## Capgemini Training Work

-This repo is for the all the work which has been done in training and we are learning is being updated here.
+This repository contain the work which has been covered in the training till now some of the topics which has been covered include :

+- Java
+- Java Collection Framework
+- Stream API
+- Testing Framework
+- JDBC
+- Maven
+- Hibernate(ORM)
+- Spring Framework
+- Spring Boot